 3. Franz Josef and Fox Glaciers

-Hiking from rainforest to glaciers
+Pleasures of New Zealand: hiking from rainforest to glaciers

 4. West Coast to Queenstown